13 Big Limitations of Hadoop & Solution To Hadoop Drawbacks

 Hadoop is an open-source software framework for distributed storage and distributed processing of extremely large data sets.
 Important features of Hadoop are:

-- In Hadoop, data is reliably stored on the cluster despite machine failure due to replication of data on the cluster.
+- In Hadoop, data is reliably stored on the cluster despite machine failure due to the replication of data on the cluster.

 - Hadoop runs on a cluster of commodity hardware which is not very expensive.

-- Hadoop is very easy to use, as there is no need of client to deal with distributed computing; the framework takes care of all the things.
+- Hadoop is very easy to use, as there is no need of the client to deal with distributed computing; the framework takes care of all the things.

 But as all technologies have pros and cons, similarly there are many limitations of Hadoop as well.
-As we have already seen features and advantages of Hadoop above, now let us see the limitations of Hadoop, due to which Apache Spark and Apache Flink came into picture.
+As we have already seen features and advantages of Hadoop above, now let us see the limitations of Hadoop, due to which Apache Spark and Apache Flink came into the picture.

 13 Big Limitations of Hadoop for Big Data Analytics

 1. Issue with Small Files

 - Solution to this Drawback of Hadoop to deal with small file issue is simple.
 Just merge the small files to create bigger files and then copy bigger files to HDFS.

 - Sequence files work very well in practice to overcome the ‘small file problem’, in which we use the filename as the key and the file contents as the value.
 By writing a program for files (100 KB), we can put them into a single Sequence file and then we can process them in a streaming fashion operating on the Sequence file.
-MapReduce can break Sequence file into chunks and operate on each chunk independently because Sequence file is splittable.
+MapReduce can break the Sequence file into chunks and operate on each chunk independently because the Sequence file is splittable.

 - Storing files in HBase is a very common design pattern to overcome small file problem with HDFS.
 We are not actually storing millions of small files into HBase, rather adding the binary content of the file to a cell.

 2. Slow Processing Speed

-3.3.
-Support for Batch Processing only
+3. Support for Batch Processing only

 Hadoop supports batch processing only, it does not process streamed data, and hence overall performance is slower.
-MapReduce framework of Hadoop does not leverage the memory of the Hadoop cluster to the maximum.
+The MapReduce framework of Hadoop does not leverage the memory of the Hadoop cluster to the maximum.

-To solve these limitations of Hadoop spark is used that improves the performance, but Spark stream processing is not as much efficient as Flink as it uses micro-batch processing.
+To solve these limitations of Hadoop spark is used that improves the performance, but Spark stream processing is not as efficient as Flink as it uses micro-batch processing.
 Flink improves the overall performance as it provides single run-time for the streaming as well as batch processing.
 Flink uses native closed loop iteration operators which make machine learning and graph processing faster.

-3.4.
-No Real-time Data Processing
+4. No Real-time Data Processing

-3.5.
-No Delta Iteration
+5. No Delta Iteration

 Hadoop is not so efficient for iterative processing, as Hadoop does not support cyclic data flow(i.e. a chain of stages in which each output of the previous stage is the input to the next stage).

-Spark is used to reduce this limitation of Hadoop, Apache spark is yet another batch system but it is relatively faster since it caches much of the input data on memory by RDD(Resilient Distributed Dataset) and keeps intermediate data in memory itself.
+Spark is used to reduce this limitation of Hadoop, Apache Spark is yet another batch system but it is relatively faster since it caches much of the input data on memory by RDD(Resilient Distributed Dataset) and keeps intermediate data in memory itself.
 Flink’s data streaming achieves low latency and high throughput.FR

 7. Not Easy to Use

 In Hadoop, MapReduce developers need to hand code for each and every operation which makes it very difficult to work.
 MapReduce has no interactive mode, but adding one such as hive and pig makes working with MapReduce a little easier for adopters.

 HDFS supports access control lists (ACLs) and a traditional file permissions model.
-However, third party vendors have enabled an organization to leverage Active Directory Kerberos and LDAP for authentication.
+However, third-party vendors have enabled an organization to leverage Active Directory Kerberos and LDAP for authentication.

-Spark provides security bonus to overcome these limitations of Hadoop.
-If we run spark in HDFS, it can use HDFS ACLs and file-level permissions.
+Spark provides a security bonus to overcome these limitations of Hadoop.
+If we run the spark in HDFS, it can use HDFS ACLs and file-level permissions.
 Additionally, Spark can run on YARN giving it the capability of using Kerberos authentication.

 9. No Abstraction

 Hadoop does not have any type of abstraction so MapReduce developers need to hand code for each and every operation which makes it very difficult to work.

-3.10.
-Vulnerable by Nature
+10. Vulnerable by Nature

-Hadoop is entirely written in java, a language most widely used, hence java been most heavily exploited by cyber criminals and as a result, implicated in numerous security breaches.
+Hadoop is entirely written in Java, a language most widely used, hence java been most heavily exploited by cyber criminals and as a result, implicated in numerous security breaches.

 11. No Caching

 Hadoop is not efficient for caching.
 In Hadoop, MapReduce cannot cache the intermediate data in memory for a further requirement which diminishes the performance of Hadoop.

-Spark and Flink can overcome this limitation of hadoop, as Spark and Flink cache data in memory for further iterations which enhance the overall performance.
+Spark and Flink can overcome this limitation of Hadoop, as Spark and Flink cache data in memory for further iterations which enhance the overall performance.

 12. Lengthy Line of Code

-Hadoop has 1,20,000 line of code, the number of lines produces the number of bugs and it will take more time to execute the program.
+Hadoop has a 1,20,000 line of code, the number of lines produces the number of bugs and it will take more time to execute the program.

-Hadoop only ensures that data job is complete, but it’s unable to guarantee when the job will be complete.
+Hadoop only ensures that the data job is complete, but it’s unable to guarantee when the job will be complete.

-As a result of Limitations of Hadoop, the need of Spark and Flink emerged.
+As a result of Limitations of Hadoop, the need for Spark and Flink emerged.
 Thus made the system more friendly to play with a huge amount of data.
 Spark provides in-memory processing of data thus improves the processing speed.
 Flink improves the overall performance as it provides single run-time for the streaming as well as batch processing.
-Spark provides security bonus.
+Spark provides a security bonus.